omnibor/spec/spec/SPEC.md

 It should be possible to identify each artifact with an artifact identifier with the following characteristics:

-- __Canonical__: Independent parties, presented with equivalent artifacts, derive the same artifact identity.
+- __Reproducible__: Independent parties, presented with equivalent artifacts, derive the same artifact identity.
 - __Unique__: Non-equivalent artifacts have distinct identities.
 - __Immutable__: An identified artifact can not be modified without also